 TEMPLE OF HATSHEPSUT

 You can see this funerary temple from afar, and it’s quite spectacular.
 But mainly from the outside – the inside is not overwhelming compared to what else you can see in the Valley of the Kings (maybe an unfair high standard…).
-Hatshepsut was the first female pharaoh, whom represented herself as a male king, but newly discovered images show her as a woman in her early reign.
+Hatshepsut was the second female pharaoh, but the first one to represent herself as a male king.
+So how do you know it’s a woman?
+Because new findings show her as a woman in her early reign.

 It is the best preserved New Kingdom memorial temples!
-Medinet Habu is the mortuary temple of Ramses III (whose tomb we saw in Valley of the Kings), and my favourite temple.
+Medinet Habu is the mortuary temple of Ramses III (whose tomb we saw in Valley of the Kings), and my favourite temple here.

 It’s next to the Valley of Kings, but not really walking distance… The entrance is 60 LE.
 It’s a bit like Karnak, but of course smaller.
 But with only a few visitors – and many pigeons!

 On a smaller site than Valley of the Kings, this is where other important figures like politician and scribes started building lavish tombs for themselves.
 Almost no visitors come here at all, which can give you a little more of that solo-explorer feeling – all the doors had to be unlocked and closed for us.

 You have to buy tickets at the impossible-to-find-ticket-office and know in advance which tombs to see.
 The tombs are definitely (and obviously) not as extravagant as the Kings’, but they show more of daily life.